Oh monkeys are naughty creatures, who love to play around and terrorize people and other animals!

-- There are around 260 monkey species in the world.
+Most species of monkeys have tails except for the mighty ape.
+There are around 260 monkey species in the world.
 Most of them live in trees except for a few who seem to prefer the ground like baboons.

 There are a few characteristics that are shared by most species.
 For example there are New World Monkeys and Old World monkeys.

 It’s quite easy to see the difference between Old World and New World monkeys just by their faces, which look rather different from each other.

 Old World monkeys are found in Africa and New World monkeys are found in South America.

 Apes are sometimes mistaken for monkeys but they actually aren’t monkeys.

 How Big Are Monkeys?

 But there are some bigger species too that are 3.3 feet long (1 meter) and can weigh up to 77 pounds (35 kilograms).

 What Do Monkeys Eat?

 Monkeys of all types have completely different diets, but the most common food that all of them eat are seeds, flowers, eggs, fruits, leaves, nuts, and small insects including spiders.

-- Some of them though are a bit naughty as they can cause a lot of damage to crops.
+They are very, very sociable and they have a mostly friendly attitude towards humans.
+Some of them though are a bit naughty as they can cause a lot of damage to crops.
 They’re seen as pests.